last-dev/spotificity-cdk/README.md

-# spotificity-cdk
+# SpotificityCDK

 AWS CDK code that spins up the cloud infra for my 'spotificity-cli' crud app.